jentery/dh150/index.md

 * Submit worksheets for four workshops (each 5% of your mark)
 * Take an exam at the end of term (30% of your final mark)

 I will provide you with prompts for each of these assignments.
 Except for the exam, which you'll submit to me in person, all of the assignments will be submitted online.
 You'll create a URL and website (public or private) for your log, and the worksheets will be online forms.
+The log will contain seven, eight, or nine entries (three or four submitted at the middle of term, and four or five more submitted at the end of term).
+Each entry should take approximately 60 to 90 minutes to compose, plus revisions to the log prior to submission.

 There are no essays or presentations required for this course.